aaronparker/aaronparker.github.io/_posts/2007-06-07-deploying-adobe-reader-81.md

   * [Group Policy and Active Directory](http://www.adobe.com/devnet/acrobat/pdfs/gpo_ad_8.pdf); and
   * [Systems Management Server](http://www.adobe.com/devnet/acrobat/pdfs/sms_8.pdf) (now System Centre Configuration Manager).
-  * Apparently documentation for using IBM Tivoli Configuration Manager to deploy Reader/Acrobat is &#8216;coming in mid-2007&#8217;.
+  * Apparently documentation for using IBM Tivoli Configuration Manager to deploy Reader/Acrobat is &#8216;coming in mid-2007'.

 Any organisation utilising Group Policy for application deployment may find things a little more challenging.
 Check out my post on [deploying applications with Group Policy](http://stealthpuppy.com/deployment/group-policy-application-deployment-done-right) for details on doing it the right way.You will also find information on deploying Reader on:

   * [Windows Terminal Server](http://www.adobe.com/devnet/acrobat/pdfs/wts_8.pdf); and
   * [Citrix Presentation Server](http://www.adobe.com/devnet/acrobat/pdfs/wts_8.pdf)

-Why two documents are required for Terminal Server and Presentation Server, I don&#8217;t know - deployment is exactly the same.
+Why two documents are required for Terminal Server and Presentation Server, I don't know - deployment is exactly the same.
 If you are deploying via a script, I have details on scripting the installation of Adobe Reader 8.x - [Unattended Install: Adobe Reader 8.x](http://stealthpuppy.com/unattended/unattended-install-adobe-reader-8x).